8bitmp3/jax-ai-stack/docs/getting_started_with_jax_for_AI.md

 +++ {"id": "Z3l45KgtfUUo"}

-Let's split these into a training and testing set, and convert these splits into JAX arrays which will be ready to feed into our model.
+Next, split the dataset into a training and testing set, and convert these splits into [`jax.Array`s]https://jax.readthedocs.io/en/latest/key-concepts.html#jax-arrays-jax-array) before you feed them into the model.
-We'll make use of the `jax.numpy` module, which provides a familiar NumPy-style API around JAX operations:
+You’ll use the `jax.numpy` module, which provides a familiar NumPy-style API around JAX operations:

 ```{code-cell}
 :id: 6jrYisoPh6TL